 My college and work life have been riddled with diverse experiences in collaboration.

 In grad school group work was an annoying requirement.
-This idea spread from Business Schools to every type of grad school, including Social Work.
-(By the idea a Community Organizer is often a type of Social Worker, so I felt that President Obama was a former Social Worker).
+This idea spread from Business Schools to every type of grad school, including Social Work).
 Picking groups brought back traumas of being chosen for teams in PE.
 Group discussion forums were….not useful.
 Group projects?
 Well since writing was my thing I would often do most of the work.
 All of this was fine in theory, but most grad students have tunnel vision, as what can I do to finish this in one piece.

 My years working in advertising and media was almost always collaborative work, even if it meant going crazy with client demands and making sure all the moving parts ended up in one piece.
 My favorite collaborative work was brain storming at lunch, and seeing how fabulous alcohol triggered ideas would survive the under the sobering sanity of the next day.

 My current work as a therapist in an intensive program, ER, and my own practice for people with mental illness is nothing BUT collaboration.
 Meetings and more meetings, especially the Treatment Team Meeting.
 The groups I facilitate are most successful when everyone contributes and feels a sense of belonging.
 My individual therapy NEEDS to be collaborative, between me and my client, although sometimes it might feel like voices crying in the wilderness or lost in the fog.
 However while I value the feedback I still don’t really love meetings.
 Fortunately we don’t have to usually endure Powerpoints because who has to create them, and in our line of work they are usually…well, pointless.